Sybase to PostgreSQL Replication

 - In

-Configuration Mapping > Mapping and Filtering > Field Expression, you can configure field expressions for existing target columns.
+Configuration Mapping > Mapping and Filtering > Field Expression, configure field expressions for existing target columns.

 For the entry, usage rules, and common writing patterns of field expressions, see ETL Functions.